How to balance a job and study at university

 You might find that you need less cash than you first thought.
 If this is the case, finding a simple way to make money online might make more sense, as it involves less commitment.

-How many hours you choose to work each week depends on how much you're able to take on.
+How many hours you choose to work each week depends on how much you can take on.

 Take some time to consider how much time you're able to put in before making any commitments.
 It's hard to go back once you've given your word, so don't rush this decision.

 Ask yourself: are you willing to work weekends?
-Do you only want to work midweek, and which days are you not available due to uni commitments?
+Which days are you unavailable due to uni commitments?
 How long do shifts at your workplace tend to be?

-If shifts tend to be short, this can have a more negative impact on your studies than you might think.
-Doing four shifts of four hours a week will take up more time than two shifts of eight hours once you factor in travel.
+Short shifts could have a bigger impact on your studies than you'd expect.
+If you need to travel to your job, doing four shifts of four hours a week will take up more time than two shifts of eight hours once you factor in the commute.

-Think about what you're able to do, and discuss this with your boss as soon as you can.
+Think about what you can do, and discuss this with your boss as soon as you can.
 Never take on more than you think you can handle.

 Being organised is the key to avoiding any nasty surprises (a.k.a. deadlines).
 This is essential when you're studying full-time and working part-time.

 Finding a part-time university job with regular shifts can help.
-It's easier to manage your time when you're working the same days and times each week.
-But, the downside is that, depending on your employer, having regular shifts can make it harder to take time off.
+It's easier to manage your time when working the same days and times each week.
+But the downside is that, depending on your employer, having regular shifts can make it harder to take time off.

-If you can work out important deadline periods in advance, you can ask to take time off or swap shifts with others.
-These things are much less painful if you give those involved some fair warning.
+If you work out important deadline periods in advance, you can ask to take time off or swap shifts with others.
+It can make the situation a lot easier if you give everyone involved some fair warning.

 One of the best parts of having a part-time job at uni is it encourages you to work productively.